isaacLepley/Alimus-Public/house-rules.md

 - Idk how much shorter (30 or 15 minutes?
 Or even instantaneous, like BG3?), but D&D is designed for parties to take more short Rests than ever really happens, so I want to shorten them

+## Things to expect to see in this game:

+- The Fey Realm
+- The Shadowfell
+- Worship of Forgotten Realms Deities

 ## Things to not expect to see in this game:

 - Wish
 - Deck of Many Things
+- The elemental planes/elemental chaos
+- The outer planes
+- The Seelie and Unseelie courts

 ***